spirit-island/spirit-island-mod/CUSTOM.md

 ### Adversary & Scenario
 - Set name of object to that of adversary/scenario
+- Basic scripting:
+  - Adversary Specific:
+    - `difficulty`: **table** - contain keys 0->6 representing the difficulty modifier for each adversary level
+    - `fearCards`: **table** - 2D, contains keys 0->6 representing the fear cards modifiers for each adversary level.
+Each adversary level should contain keys 1->3 representing the change of fear cards in each part of the deck
+  - Scenario Specific:
+    - `difficulty`: **number** - difficulty modifier for scenario

+## Advanced
+This section is meant for users who are familiar with both the tts mod and programming.
+It may be helpful to look at an adversary or scenario that already does something to similar to get a feel for how to code the feature you're looking for.

+### Spirit
+- `broadcast`: **string** - text to display when selecting spirit
+  - Note: this needs to be set manually in json under **LuaScriptState** for spirit, anything set in **LuaScript** will be lost to spirit updater operation
+- Extra setup to run when game starts:
+  - Create object and place on top of spirit panel
+  - Tag object with "Setup"
+  - `doSetup(params)`
+    - `params`: **table** - contains data about player
+      - `color`: **string** - is the color of the player who picked the spirit

+### Adversary & Scenario
 - collision workaround
   - workaround for TTS bug https://tabletopsimulator.nolt.io/770
   - `onObjectCollision`: **boolean** - set to true if you have custom object collision code